Teddy563/blog/src/content/spec/growgpt.md

 - ⬜ Implement voice-command functionality.
 - ⬜ Enable auto-posting to social media.
 - ⬜ Add video generation capabilities.

+## **Premium Version**
+For those craving even more power, GrowGPT Premium unleashes the full potential of AI creativity:
+- **Access to Advanced Models:** Elevate your content with access to Claude-3-Opus and GPT-4-Turbo, offering enhanced writing styles, deeper insights, and more nuanced content generation.
+- **Exclusive Features:** Premium users enjoy advanced customization, prioritized processing, and additional tools designed to perfect the content creation process.

 **Embrace the future of content creation with GrowGPT — where your imagination is the only limit.** 🌌✨